-We are delighted to announce that three of our teachers have recently became a qualified Chartered Teachers after passing the C-Teach Programme with flying colours.
+We are delighted to announce that three of our teachers have recently become qualified Chartered Teachers after passing the C-Teach Programme with flying colours.
 These incredible teachers include; Lauren French – Assistant Director of KS4 and Curriculum Leader for Psychology, Nicole Still – Second in Department for English and Lara Osmotherly – Assistant Director of KS3, Curriculum Leader for Biology and Assistant Timetabler.

 The C-Teach Programme is one of the most challenging for teachers in the country.
 However, it provides teachers opportunities to bridge the gap between practice and research, allowing them to become confident practitioners with strong pedagogical knowledge.